 What does it matter if you’re making 10% a year on $10,000? $1000 in interest isn’t too exciting.
 But when you’re making 10% on $100,000 which amounts to $10,000, then things start to pick up.

 Henry recommended that Zoey save one hour a day of her income into a “pay yourself first” account and to become financially selfish.
-And by doing this, she can achieve financial freedom for the rest of her life.
+And by doing this, she can achieve financial independence for the rest of her life.

 Think about that.
 His recommendation is such a simple, yet profound process that hopefully will wake up those of us that aren’t focused on saving on a regular basis.

 Why work 90,000+ hours of your life and not keep the first hour a day of your income?